porterhq/porter/packages/porter/Readme.md

 1. Put a `.babelrc` file under your components directory.
 2. Install the presets or plugins configured in said `.babelrc`.

 Back to the Loader, after the wrapped `app.js` is fetched, it won't execute right away.
 The dependencies need to be resolved first.
-For relative dependencies (e.g. other components), it's easy to just resolve them against `id`.
-For external dependencies (in this case, react and mobx), there's more work done by Porter under the hood:
+For relative dependencies (e.g. dependencies within the same package), it's easy to just resolve them against `module.id`.
+For external dependencies (in this case, react and mobx), `node_modules` are looked.

-1. Generate a dependencies map by parsing components and node_modules when it initializes,
-2. Flatten the dependencies map into a list of modules required (directly or indirectly) by current entry,
-3. Config the loader with the list (among other loader config).
+The parsed dependencies is in two trees, one for modules (file by file), one for packages (folder by folder).
+When the entry module (e.g. `app.js`) is accessed, a package lock is generated and prepended before the module to make sure the correct module path is used.

 Take heredoc's (simplified) node_modules for example: